-The days leading up to the grand opening of your new business are filled with much excitement.
+The days leading up to the grand opening of your new kid’s salon franchise are filled with much excitement.
 Sometimes it might feel a little hectic as you’re making sure all the final details are taken care of, but overall there’s a sense of satisfaction in knowing that the long wait is almost over.
 To ensure your opening goes as smoothly as possible, it helps to know what to expect as well as some dos and don’ts to help you and your team get started on the right foot.

 Engage with the Business Community